Blog post written by Lenka Vodicka, mother, teacher, writer, and photographer.

 We were most successful with books filled with random words and images like cat, dog, horse, cow.
 Why did so many books have stories?

 Seven years later, we learned that she has Dyslexia.
 She doesn’t see books in the same way as me.

-As a teacher, I assumed (wrongly) that Dyslexia is about about reversing letters and reading backwards.
-I learned that Dyslexia covers a big range of reading and math challenges.
+As a teacher, I assumed (wrongly) that Dyslexia is about reversing letters and reading backward.
+I learned that Dyslexia covers a wide range of reading and math challenges.
 Dyslexia means that the brain processes sounds and/or symbols differently.

 Signs of Dyslexia

 How do we know if a child learns differently and needs extra help and time?

 The following list shares the traits I saw in my daughter during her preschool and kindergarten years.
 I am also a classroom teacher and have seen these traits in children that received a diagnosis after leaving my kindergarten/first grade class.

 I share this list, not to alarm anyone, but to encourage support for different learners.
 Directions to try harder and focus rarely work.
 Instead, do research, talk to teachers, and try lots of learning games.
 All children can learn.
 And my hope is that children will feel confident and capable along the way.